dao-xyz/borsh-ts/README.md

 }

 ```
-Variants can be 'number', 'number[]' (represents nested Rust Enums) or 'string' (not part of the Borsh specification). i.e.
+Variants can be 'number', 'number[]' (represents nested Rust Enums) or 'String' (not part of the Borsh specification). i.e.

 ```typescript
 @variant(0)